 - Recruiting Washington Teachers – Bilingual Educators Initiative (RWT-BEI)

-Previous funding levels for these programs did not meet fully the demand for these programs.
+Previous funding levels did not fully meet the demand for these programs.

 Eliminating testing barriers